sbissantz/rarp/git.md

 can when documenting your changes!
 But for the sake of understanding the Git way of doing things, the snippet suffices.

-However, if you are like Nanny McGit and want to nuancly pin down all the new cool features you've implemented, make sure to restrict yourself to 80 characters and type `git commit`. `git commit` will start your previously defined editor (nvim, emacs, atom,...).
+However, if you are like Nanny McGit (i.e., you want to nuancly pin down all the new cool features you've implemented), make sure to restrict yourself to 80 characters and type `git commit`. `git commit` will start your previously defined editor (nvim, emacs, atom,...).
 Why 80 characters?
 Well, 80 is arbitrary.
 But it is a good rule of thumb: If you cannot outline the changes